iulusoy/RSE-pioneers/index.markdown

     - label: "<i class='fas fa-play'></i> Listen to Interviews"
       url: "https://shows.acast.com/rse-pioneers"
 excerpt: >
-  How did the first RSEs advance science, and what factors determined success, adoption and impact of research software?
-These are central questions that RSE pioneers addresses.
+  How did the first RSEs advance science, and what are the factors that determined the success, adoption and impact of the developed research software?
+RSE Pioneers addresses these central questions.
 feature_row:
   - image_path: /assets/images/dieter.jpg
     alt: "Hans-Dieter Meyer"